-- 6.1.2.4 Excellence in teaching also entails respect for students as members of the Stockton academic community, the effective response to student questions, and the timely evaluation of and feedback to students. - 6.1.2.5 In Political Science, the evaluation of a faculty member's teaching may include the range, rigor, and quality of courses offered in both the Political Science and the General Studies curricula, with attention to the service they provide to the program's constituencies described above.
-This might be reflected in efforts by faculty members to update their coursework to reflect changes in the field, vary course offerings to provide students with a range of educational opportunities, and the creation of innovative learning opportunities in and out of the classroom. - 6.1.2.6 In Political Science, we expect professional and personal precepting which is mindful of the broad variety of subject areas which may be considered related or cognate to political science issues. - 6.1.3 Where appropriate, additional measures of teaching excellence are: - 6.1.3.1 Ability to use technology in teaching. - 6.1.3.2 The capacity to relate the subject matter to other fields of knowledge. - 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter.
-In Political Science, these opportunities might include: The development and supervision of internships and student research; The development and fostering of opportunities for community, social and policy engagement for our students through internships, voluntary civic involvement, and research endeavors; The supervision of independent studies and, undergraduate honors projects. - 6.2 Scholarly and Creative Activity - 6.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to scholarship or creative activity enriches teaching and is the foundation of sustained excellence within the classroom. - 6.2.2 Publications and creative work in support of reappointment and tenure are those achieved during the applicant's probationary period.
-Activity in support of a post-tenure promotion or range adjustment is that work completed since the most recent promotion or range adjustment. - 6.2.3 The College recognizes a wide variety of scholarly vehicles: disciplinary or interdisciplinary research, pedagogical research, applied research, integrative scholarship, artistic or creative activity, grant acquisition.
-Scholarly or creative activities may take many forms and use different vehicles to communicate with the broader academic community.
+- 6.1.2.2 Sound course design and delivery in all teaching assignments whether program or General Studies, introductory or advanced offerings as evident in clear learning goals and expectations, content reflecting the best available scholarship or artistic practices, and teaching techniques aimed at student learning. - 6.1.2.3 The ability to organize course material and to communicate this information effectively.
+The development of a comprehensive syllabus for each course taught, including expectations, grading and attendance policies, and the timely provision of copies to students. - 6.1.2.4 Excellence in teaching also entails respect for students as members of the Stockton academic community, the effective response to student questions, and the timely evaluation of and feedback to students. - 6.1.2.5 In Sustainability, the evaluation of a faculty member's teaching may include the range, rigor, and quality of courses offered in both the sustainability program and the General Studies curriculum, with attention to the service they provide to the program's aims described above.
+Given the dynamic nature of the field, and the ecological and social challenges we collectively face, a capacity to shape and adapt both the curriculum and pedagogical methods so as to continuously adapt to the changing needs of the field and of our students, is needed.
+This might be reflected in efforts by faculty members to update their courses to reflect changes in the field, vary course offerings to provide students with a range of educational, professional and engagement opportunities, upgrade courses to provide training in new methods, techniques and processes, and the creation of innovative learning opportunities in and out of the classroom.

+- 6.1.2.6 In Sustainability, we expect professional and personal precepting which is mindful of the broad variety of professional areas that sustainability students may aspire to, the professional expectations in the field, the broad societal and ecological challenges we collectively face, and future trends in all of these variables. - 6.1.3 Where appropriate, additional measures of teaching excellence are: - 6.1.3.1 Ability to use technology in teaching.
+This expectation is particularly important to the sustainability program, as the application of changing technology is often a vital element on the efforts to achieve a more sustainable society. - 6.1.3.2 The capacity to relate the subject matter to other fields of knowledge.
+Making connections between field of understanding speaks to the core of sustainability, and is central to teaching in the discipline. - 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter.
+In Sustainability, these opportunities might include: The development and supervision of hands-on learning opportunities, possibilities for research, internships and professional training; The development and fostering of opportunities for community, social and policy engagement for our students through internships, civic involvement, and research endeavors; And the supervision of independent studies and special projects. - 6.2 Scholarly and Creative Activity - 6.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to scholarship or creative activity enriches teaching and is the foundation of sustained excellence within the classroom. - 6.2.2 Publications and creative work in support of reappointment and tenure are those achieved during the applicant's probationary period.
+Activity in support of a post-tenure promotion or range adjustment is that work completed since the most recent promotion or range adjustment.